Update: ‘First three-row Ferrari’ section added and ‘Global launch’ section updated.

 Various speculations about the platform of the Ferrari Purosangue have been made.
 According to the British report, Ferrari will build the Purosangue on a skateboard platform though it plans to offer it with only a hybrid powertrain because it has pure electric spin-offs, codenamed ‘Ferrari F244’ and ‘Ferrari F245’, in the pipeline.

-The Purosangue will likely sport a hybrid powertrain combining a 4.0-liter V8 engine with electric motor(s) for a net power of 700 hp.
-There’s speak of a conventional, 800 hp V12 engine as well, and it should be aimed squarely at the purists.
+Ferrari’s CEO has confirmed, via Reuters, that the launch version of the Purosangue will have a V12 engine.
+Within a couple of years, the Purosangue should gain a hybrid powertrain combining a 4.0-liter V8 engine with electric motor(s) for a net power of 700 hp.
 A plug-in hybrid system is expected in this family-friendly Ferrari that would be comfortably usable in daily commutes.
 However, whether it would be the V8 engine-based hybrid or something smaller remains to be seen.
 A brand-new hybrid twin-turbo V6 powertrain shared with a Maserati is also possible, as per a carscoops.com report.

 Having produced electrified powertrains for some nine years already (since the LaFerrari), the propulsion system for the Ferrari SUV won’t prove challenging for the Italians.
 It’s actually the design that would be of the most concern, as the body style is all against what Ferrari stands for.